• Skip to primary navigation

 Conclusion:

-Here we come to the end of the test cases, but we have tried to discuss test cases for the Paytm applications payment gateway feature and e-wallet.
+We have ended the test cases, but we have tried to discuss test cases for the Paytm application payment gateway feature and e-wallet.
 This is a very important feature to make the application popular.

 So we have tried to explain the test cases for the Paytm wallet, where we have learned how to validate the mobile wallet testing, and in the second half, we have discussed the Payment Gateway Testing.